 Once cool, use a fork to break up the flesh of the squash, which will look like spaghetti.
 Spoon it into a bowl and top with sauce.

-I start with a little good olive oil on low heat in a nice, deep pot
+I start with a little good olive oil on low heat in a deep pot

 Add in your protein of choice.
-Oyster or shiitake mushrooms are a great source of protein, or use a package of lean, ground meat.
+Oyster or shiitake mushrooms are a great source of protein, or use a pound of lean, ground meat like chicken, beef, or Italian sausage.
 Cook in until brown

 Baked Spaghetti Squash Bolognese